 RAW, also known as RAW file system, is a state that indicates your hard drive, SD card, USB, or external hard drive has no or unknown file system.
 With a RAW file system on SD or USB, it's called RAW SD, RAW USB, etc. When this issue occurs to your device, you can neither open the device nor access the saved data.

-When you see the file system of your storage devices is shown as RAW, it could be one of the following cause that makes your device RAW:
+When you see the file system of your storage devices is shown as RAW, it could be one of the following causes that makes your device RAW:

 - The device has not been formatted with a file system yet

 - The file system of the device is not recognized by the computer

 - The file system of the device is missing or damaged